-Playa Grande, Tamarindo’s most famous beach, is one of the best places in Central America to surf—even if you’re an absolute beginner.
-Long days on the water, followed by serious unwinding in the bars and restaurants of Tamarindo is the the perfect cocktail for your Costa Rican beach vacation.
+Playa Grande is Tamarindo’s most famous beach.
+It’s one of the best places in Central America to surf—even if you’re an absolute beginner.
+Long days on the water, followed by serious unwinding in the bars and restaurants of Tamarindo, is the perfect cocktail for your Costa Rican beach vacation.

-Of all the best places to visit in Costa Rica, Tamarindo is perhaps most compelling for foodies.
-Some of the best restaurants in Costa Rica, serving up delicious local and international cuisine, await in Tamarindo.
+Of all these destinations, Tamarindo is perhaps the most compelling for foodies.
+Some of the finest restaurants in Costa Rica, serving up delicious local and international cuisine, await in Tamarindo.

 Where to stay

-As one of the best places to visit in Costa Rica, Tamarindo sells out fast.
+As one of the most popular places to visit in Costa Rica, Tamarindo sells out fast.
 You’ll need to book your accommodations in Tamarindo well ahead of time to avoid disappointment.